Updated for June 2018

 As a chill zone DJ myself, I’m constantly adding to my collection, but every time I dance to Marc’s music I realise that I still have a lot to learn about what makes a great Chill Zone track, and he points me in the direction of some artists and tracks I’d never thought about.

-Marc will being doing a session at six on Saturday evening entitled SILC Lyrical and described in the programme as smooth, dreamy tunes.
+Marc will being doing a Boudoir session at six on Saturday evening entitled SILC Lyrical and described in the programme as smooth, dreamy tunes.
+I note that this is becoming a regular feature of Southport Weekenders and hopefully I’ll be able to plan my Saturday around it.

 More great Boudoir sets